This classic and savory slow cooker bone broth recipe is a flavor-packed drink that will nourish and warm you up during cold winter days.

 If you must use an instant pot, your best time is 2 hours on a high-pressure setting.

-If you plan to be at home the whole day or have a lazy Sunday, you can make this recipe on the stovetop and in a large enough pot ( 8 QT ).
+If you plan to be home the whole day or have a lazy Sunday, you can make this recipe on the stovetop and in a large enough pot ( 8 QT ).
 Count for a minimum of 8 to 12 hours of gentle simmer time.

 Look for "Bone broth" in the aisle with all the stocks, broth, and bouillons.
 Some stores carry fresh bone broth in the freezer.